 The main tasks in the game are leveling your professions and picking one that you intend to master completely (although maybe you can master it all with time?).
 The main tasks are foraging, mining, fishing, hunting, insect catching, cooking, furniture making, and gardening.
 The main ones you will be leveling are foraging and mining for different basic materials.
 The system is very reminiscent of FFXIV's leveling crafters — every crafter can be leveled just by crafting and some crafters should be leveled simultaneously because they can craft things that another crafting class needs.
 For instance, for furniture making, you'll need to do some foraging, mining, and hunting.
 The ones that I haven't touched all that much are insect hunting, cooking, and gardening.
 It takes a fair amount of materials to level up, but you'll need them anyway for crafting.
 When I was foraging, I'd say about 100 trees took me from level 1 to level 2.
 I think it ramps up each level so it will take a while but, the way I see it, you have to gather the things anyway.
 All in all, I think instead of focusing on leveling, you should focus on gathering/craftings the things you want.
 Don't try to farm to a high level and burn yourself out.
 Also, hunting uses a bow and you shoot animals, but it's not combat as the animals either die or run away before going back to walking around idly.
 You cannot die in the game, there isn't even fall damage.
 A chappa (little beaver thing) dies from one arrow, but deer takes two, meaning you shoot them once then have to track them and shoot them again.
 It's kinda annoying, but you can get arrow upgrades later after reaching a certain level so I imagine it makes the deer die in one hit (at least I hope, since that would make life easier).

 All the recipes and things you'll need to purchase in the game can cost quite a bit of gold.
 Furniture recipes easily stack up to thousands of gold.
 The only way to get money is to sell goods you've gathered.
 Most of the things you make cannot be sold (for instance, easy furniture, which is always what I sell in FFXIV's marketboard for gil).
 The main way to obtain money, from my experience, is cooking materials, the thousands of flowers near the city, animal furs from hunting, and mainly, fishing.
 A single fish, at the least that I've seen, is 30 apiece.
 If you catch more rarer ones, it can be 100 or more.
 Fishing has been the easiest way to make money in the game.
 I wish there were more options to make money, like maybe daily tasks or weekly things to do.
-I think having generic daily tasks, like
+I think having generic daily tasks, like craft 30 items

-chat with 3 NPCs, and
+, or chat with 3 NPCs

-give 1 gift, would be great for not only encouraging people to log in daily but to give another source of gold.
+, would be great for not only encouraging people to log in daily but to give another source of gold.
 Or maybe they could add a request feature where you deliver requested craftable/gatherable items to NPCs for gold.